Do the planets cause the sunspot cycles?: Discrete Chi-Square Method (DCM)

-Notation for DCM model $g(t)$ having orders $K_1$, $K_2$ and $K_3$ is ``\RModel{K_1,K_2,K_3}'' or ``\CModel{K_1,K_2,K_3}''.
-The last subscripts ``$R$" or ``$\chi$'' refer to the use of Eq. \ref{EqR} or \ref{EqChi} in estimating the goodness of our model.
+Our notation for $K_1$, $K_2$ and $K_3$ order DCM model $g(t)$ is ``\RModel{K_1,K_2,K_3}'' or ``\CModel{K_1,K_2,K_3}''.
+The last subscripts ``$R$" or ``$\chi^2$'' refer to the use of Equation \ref{EqR} or \ref{EqChi} in estimating the goodness of our model, respectively.

 The free parameters of model $g(t)$ are

 where